inno-devops-labs/S24-core-course-labs/app_python/README.md

 process
 is scoped to the relevant part of the repository.
 The image is tagged as `batdockerivankornienko/app_python:latest`, making it identifiable and retrievable from Docker Hub.

+#### Persistent Visit Counter

+The application maintains a visit counter that increments each time the homepage is accessed.
+The count is saved in a file (visits.txt) that persists across container restarts, thanks to the volume mapping defined in the docker-compose.yml file.